-PREVENTING THE COLLAPSE OF CORAL REEF ECOSYSTEMS far outweighs the costs, whether on socio-economic, cultural, or moral grounds.
-Investments in measures to protect and otherwise conserve coral reefs pay off several times over, with potential return on investment of more than 40:1 in some cases.70 We have seen the minimisation of the worst possible outcomes to the COVID-19 pandemic in countries that acted collaboratively, decisively, and quickly.
-The same principle applies to coral reefs: decisive, coherent, and immediate action is urgently needed to prevent costly consequences later.
+prounds.
+Investments in measures to protect and otherwise conserve coral reefs pay off several times over, with potential return on investment of more than 40:1 in some cases 71.
+We have seen the minimisation of the worst possible outcomes to the COVID-19 pandemic in countries that acted collaboratively, decisively, and quickly.
+The same principle applies to coral reefs: decisive, coherent, and immediate action is urgently needed to minimize costly consequences later.